 Randall recently served as both the Vice-Chair and then the Co-Chair of the Trial Lawyers Section of the Lancaster Bar Association.
 He has earned the prestigious “AV Preeminent” rating from his peers and Randall was also recently named a “Rising Star” by Pennsylvania Super Lawyers in both 2019 and 2020.
 Randall was also named of the Top 100 Civil Plaintiff’s Lawyers in Pennsylvania by the The National Trial Lawyers as well as the Top 25 in Medical Malpractice and the Top 25 in Motor Vehicle.

 In his limited spare time, Randall and his wife Cheryl enjoy nature and travel.
 They are very involved in their church where Randall was formerly a deacon and then served an extended term as the congregation’s Council Chair.
 He presently serves as a youth group advisor.
 Randall also serves his local community as a member of the Borough Counsel, the Planning Commission and the Borough Authority.

 Randall has also previously served on multiple boards, including Eastern Mennonite Missions, Friendship Community and the Kairos School of Spiritual Formation.
-He is preparing to join the Board of Mennonite Mission Network.
-He is also an adjunct faculty member at Harrisburg Area Community College.
+He is presently on the Board of Mennonite Mission Network.

 - Pennsylvania (2005)